BIBA

 This is available to vehicle owners where:

-• they are the first registered owner for the vehicle
+• they are the first registered owner of the vehicle

-There are two options available in taking out cover.
+There are two options available for taking out cover.

 Option 1

-You can set up cover between 180 days and 365 days of the vehicle's first date of registration.
-You can set the start date no more than 365 days of the date of first registration.
+You can set up coverage between 180 days and 365 days from the vehicle's first date of registration.
+You can set the start date no more than 365 days from the date of first registration.

 Option 2

-The advantage of taking option 1 over option 2 is that you secure your premium and policy terms for a policy starting in the future.
-The policy terms nor the premium can change even if they do alter at the time your deferred start date starts.
+The advantage of option one over option two is that you secure your premium and policy terms for a policy starting in the future.
+Neither the policy terms nor the premium can change even if they do alter at the time your deferred start date starts.

 An example of how Total Loss Gap 365 can work